panoply/spx/docs/sessions.md

 #### `config{}`

 Configuration model.
 This values defined here are applied on a per-page basis and will reflect the visits render options.
-These settings merge the connection defaults and attribute annotations (if defined) to instruct pjax on how to perform its rendering and cache operation.
+These settings merge the connection defaults and attribute annotations (if defined) to instruct SPX on how to perform its rendering and cache operation.